emmanuel237/HW-Eaton-Device-Monitor/README.md

 ```
 ./build_device/device.exe localhost 8081 Device1 certificates/cert.pem
 ```
 localhost is the address of the computer on which the server is running, 8081 the port number it (the server) is listening to.
+"Device1" is the devices's name (you can change it at you convenience).

 The remote port should be the same as the the one being listen to by the server.